 Please note: EPICS are not accepted.
 Teacher candidates must present their original copy to their faculty supervisor as well as the practicum school on the first orientation day.
 TCs will ask the school to make a copy and then reclaim the original.
-Teacher candidates who do not have a clear Police Information Check and Vulnerable Sector Check or do not have their original may not be eligible to complete their practicum.
+Teacher candidates who do not have a clear Police to complete their practicum.
 Schools may require an additional police check designated specifically for volunteers if teacher candidates wish to volunteer beyond their practicum times.